 Step 4: Scroll down to Let desktop apps access your microphone and verify the toggle is On.

-Note: If you see a specific app in the list (like Chrome or Teams) that is toggled Off, that specific program will never ‘detect’ audio until you flip that switch.
+Note: If a specific app in the list (like Chrome or Teams) shows as toggled Off, that program will never detect audio until you flip that individual switch.

 Update Audio Drivers Through Device Manager

 Outdated or corrupted drivers remain the most common cause of detection failures.
-Moreover, the key is to let Windows find the latest compatible version automatically.
+The key is to let Windows find the latest compatible version automatically rather than searching for drivers manually.

 Step 1: Right-click the Start button (Windows icon), then select Device Manager from the menu.